R. W. McQuarters: Regular season

+Playoffs

 Legal history

 In October 2006, a Chicago judge dismissed McQuarters's claims that a bank wrongfully declared him in default on $1.3 million in loans.
 McQuarters claimed in a countersuit that the bank's representatives had violated consumer fraud acts and its employees had forged his signature on bank documents.
 The judge ordered him to pay the bank's legal fees of about $20,000.